ibm-cloud-docs/codeengine/configmap-secret.md

             ```
             {: pre}

         * The following example command uses the `--from-file FILE` format with the `secret create` command.
-In this example `TARGET` (no extension) is the name of the file, which is the same as the name of the environment variable that is known to our job.
+In this example, `TARGET` (no extension) is the name of the file, which is the same as the name of the environment variable that is known to the job.

             ```
             ibmcloud ce secret create --name mysecretmsg2  --from-file TARGET
             ```
             {: pre}

 2. Now that secrets are created, use the `secret list` command to list all secrets in your project or use the `secret get` command to display details about a specific secret.
-For example:
+For example,

     ```
     ibmcloud ce secret get --name mysecretmsg2